-- Continued routine static and dynamic testing on Trainsets 3 through 6. - Continued production on Trainsets 3 through 15. - COVID-19 related actions continued for the 20th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Most recently, a small supplier of anodized aluminum parts shut down for two weeks due to a COVID-19 outbreak. - On multiple occasions since the start of the pandemic, a spike in positive COVID-19 cases has reduced man-hours in SLC. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
-The extent of the continuing delay is being evaluated and

-Stadler is developing a rebaselined schedule.
-Currently, delivery of the first trainset to Caltrain has been delayed 11.5 months to February 2021.
+- Continued routine static and dynamic testing on Trainsets 3 through 7. - Continued production on Trainsets 3 through 16. - COVID-19 related actions continued for the 21st month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - On multiple occasions since the start of the pandemic, a spike in positive COVID-19 cases has reduced man-hours in SLC. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
+The extent of the continuing delay is being evaluated and Stadler is developing a rebaselined schedule.
+Currently, delivery of the first trainset to Caltrain has been delayed 11.5 months to February 2021. - Due to supplier bankruptcies, Stadler is now assembling all luggage racks and ceiling panels themselves. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out.
+The individual car FAIs remain and are scheduled for February 2022.

-- Due to supplier bankruptcies, Stadler is now assembling all luggage racks and ceiling panels themselves. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out.
-The individual car FAIs remain.
-The luggage rack FAIs took place in October. - 88 carshells have been shipped from Stadler Switzerland, with 73 arriving at Stadler's Salt Lake City facility (15 shells are in transit/holding). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March 2020 due to COVID-19 travel restrictions.
+- 93 carshells have been shipped from Stadler Switzerland, with 89 arriving at Stadler's Salt Lake City facility (Four shells are in transit/holding). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March 2020 due to COVID-19 travel restrictions.
 Stadler has submitted a draft schedule for resuming supplier audits and it is under review. - A Buy America interim audit was conducted in Salt Lake City.
+The findings will be reported in December.

-- Continue to close out FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support type testing in SLC and at TTCI. - Provide quality reps in SLC (final assembly), Altenrhein (carshells) and Winterthur (trucks).
+- Continue to close out FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support type testing in SLC and at TTCI.
+Complete testing at TTCI. - Provide quality reps in SLC (final assembly), Altenrhein (carshells) and Winterthur (trucks).